zzonyo/trust-docs-test/source/index.html.md

 |	errCode	|	integer	|	FALSE	|Status code in case of order triggering failure (only valid for orderStatus=rejected) 	|
 |	errMessage }	|	string	|	FALSE	|Error message in case of order triggering failure (only valid for orderStatus=rejected) 	|

-# Margin Loan (isolated margin mode)
+# Margin Loan (isolated/cross)

 <aside class="notice">All endpoints in this section require authentication</aside>
 <aside class="notice">Currently loan only supports base currency of USDT, HUSD, and BTC</aside>
+<aside class="notice">Once completed a margin loan or transfer, please wait for 10 seconds before requesting for next margin loan or transfer.</aside>

-## Transfer Asset from Spot Trading Account to Isolated Margin Account
+## Transfer Asset from Spot Trading Account to Isolated Margin Account（Isolated）

 API Key Permission：Trade<br>
 Rate Limit (NEW): 2times/2s